Brazilian troops begin deploying to fight Amazon fires

 Azevedo, the defense minister, noted U.S. President Donald Trump’s offer in a tweet to help Brazil fight the fires, and said there had been no further contact on the matter.

-Despite the international concern, Bolsonaro told reporters on Saturday that the situation was returning to normal.
-He said he was “speaking to everyone” about the problem, including Trump, Spanish Prime Minister Pedro Sánchez, and several Latin American leaders.
+Despite international concern, Bolsonaro told reporters on Saturday that the situation was returning to normal.
+He said he was “speaking to everyone” about the problem, including Trump, Spanish Prime Minister Pedro Sánchez and several Latin American leaders.

 The Amazon fires have become a global issue, escalating tensions between Brazil and European countries who believe Bolsonaro has neglected commitments to protect biodiversity.
 Protesters gathered outside Brazilian diplomatic missions in European and Latin American cities Friday, and demonstrators also marched in Brazil.